Voxeljet: Beginnings

 voxeljet AG traces its roots back to the year 1995, with the first successful drop-dosing of UV adhesives.
-The first 3D printing trials were conducted at the Precision Engineering department of the Technical University Munich as part of the "Generation of 3D structures" project.
+The first 3D printing trials were conducted at the Precision Engineering department of the Technical University of Munich as part of the "Generation of 3D structures" project.
 In 1996, Dr. Ingo Ederer and Rainer Höchsmann participated in the first Munich business plan competition and was awarded his first patent in 1998.
 The first sand molds were printed in the same year.

 Formation of the company

-Generis GmbH, the predecessor of today's voxeljet AG, was founded on 5 May 1999 by Dr. Ingo Ederer, Rainer Höchsmann and Prof. Dr. Joachim Heinzl at Munich's Technical University.
+Generis GmbH, the predecessor of today's voxeljet AG, was founded on 5 May 1999 by Dr. Ingo Ederer, Rainer Höchsmann and Prof. Dr. Joachim Heinzl at the Technical University of Munich.
 The purpose of the company was the development of new generative processes for the production of cast and plastic components.
-The company started its operations at Technical University Munich with four employees.
+The company started its operations at the Technical University of Munich with four employees.
 Shortly afterwards, it refurbished and relocated into the premises in Augsburg.
 In the year 2002, the company completed its first orders for the delivery of sand-based printers to BMW AG and Daimler AG, before opening the service center in Augsburg in the year 2003.
 In the same year, Bayern Kapital GmbH, the Startkapital Fonds Augsburg and Franz Industriebeteiligungen AG joined as new shareholders.